 Simply put, no, it doesn’t.
 Counting the number of steps you take ignores two very important elements of exercise: Intensity and other movements.

-On the most basic level, the goal of exercise is to get your heart pumping.
+On the most basic level, the goal of exercise is to get your heart pumping and your muscles activated.
 The act of physically taking steps may or may not do that for you, and all steps are not created equal.
 Taking 10,000 steps while jogging is obviously better exercise than 10,000 steps while walking.
 And more specifically, a brisk walk is more beneficial than a slow walk.

 Harvard Health suggests you need to walk at a pace of at least 3 miles per hour to count as “moderate-intensity exercise.”
 A 2011 study published in the International Journal of Behavioral Nutrition and Physical Activity found 100 steps per minute to be “a reasonable floor value indicative of moderate-intensity walking.”

 Exercise does not necessarily have to include repeatedly putting one foot in front of the other.
 The American Heart Association recommends that in order to maintain good health adults need a minimum of “150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorous aerobic activity.”